garysheng/faithwalk-os/why-i-follow-christ.md

 The evidence ranges from abstract philosophical arguments to concrete historical claims, from personal testimonies to scientific observations, creating a comprehensive framework that addresses both intellectual and experiential dimensions of human existence.

-This multifarious approach helps explain why belief in God and Christianity continues to attract adherents across diverse cultural, educational, and social backgrounds.
-It's why a former atheist engineer from Google can find himself compelled by the same Truth that has transformed lives for two millennia.
+This multifarious approach helps explain why following Christ continues to attract adherents across diverse cultural, educational, and social backgrounds who are willing to let truth transform their lives.
+It's why a former atheist engineer from Google can find himself compelled not just to believe, but to reorder his entire existence around the same Truth that has transformed lives for two millennia.

 Everyone worships something.
-The question isn't whether you'll have faith—it's what you'll place your faith in.
-After years of investigation, meditation, and prayer, I've found that only Christ provides the peace, purpose, and truth that my soul was searching for.
+The question isn't whether you'll have faith—it's what you'll place your faith in and how you'll live it out.
+After years of investigation, meditation, and prayer, I've found that only following Christ provides the peace, purpose, and truth that my soul was searching for.

 The real risk isn't believing in God.
-The real risk is living as if He doesn't exist.
+The real risk is living as if He doesn't exist—or believing in Him without allowing that belief to transform how you actually live.

 ---

-*This testimony represents my personal journey and the evidence that convinced me.
-Whether you're skeptical or genuinely curious, I invite you to investigate these claims for yourself.
-Life is full of surprises, especially if you keep an open mind and, most importantly, an open heart.*
+*This testimony represents my personal journey and the evidence that compelled me to action.
+Whether you're skeptical or genuinely curious, I invite you to investigate these claims for yourself—not just intellectually, but practically.
+Life is full of surprises, especially if you keep an open mind and, most importantly, an open heart willing to be transformed.*

 *God bless you.*